Hadokane/CI_PP1_Oversights/README.md

 The integration of iframes will:
 - Expose the user to the band's social media channels.
-- Encourage user interaction with them.
+- Encourage user interaction with these channels.
 - Convert the user into a follower/subscriber of the platform.

 The presence of icons throughout the website serves many purposes:
 - Social media icons are highly recognisable.
-Used throughout the internet they are expected by the user, who immediately knows that interaction will redirect them - via a new browser tab - to the user-expected platform.
+Used throughout the internet they are expected by the user, who immediately knows that interaction will redirect them - via a new browser tab - to the expected platform.
 - An icon at the bottom of each screen serves as a link back to the top.
 This is especially important for users on mobile devices who will be scrolling a large single-column layout.
-The user's experience is thus drastically improved as we save them from the "finger fatigue" of having to scroll back to the top of each section to revisit an element.
+The user's experience is thus drastically improved as we save them from the "finger-fatigue" of having to scroll back to the top of each section to revisit an element.

-Individual pages will serve their functions but adhere to specific features:
+Individual pages will serve their functions and ahere to specific features:
 - The expected information will be present on each page
     - E.g. - "Shows" contains the galleries of past shows.
 - The page's structure will appear relatively linear and be simple for the user to navigate.